 Seafood Improves Health

-The more the medical community learns about seafood the more seafood is being recommended as an important part of a healthy nutritional diet.
+The more the medical community learns about seafood the more seafood is being recommended as an important part of a healthy diet.
+The 2010 Dietary Guidelines for Americans recommend people eat seafood at least twice each week.